lucyus/actionify/docs/WINDOW.md

 windows[0].move();
 ```

-> If the window is minimized, it is restored before being moved.
+> If the window is minimized or maximized, it is restored before being moved.

 > See also: [Screen Coordinates System](./SCREEN.md#10-screen-coordinates-system)